A Scenic Hike to Crescent Rock Overlook at Shenandoah National Park

 From the parking area, this out-and-back hike took me nearly 1 hr, 15 minutes to complete, including adequate time to savor the views at the lookout point.

-The parking area is a short drive from Skyland Resort, which is less than one mile north on Skyline Drive.
-At Skyland, you’ll find a full-service restaurant and a grab-and-go snack shack.
+The parking area is a short drive from Skyland Resort, which is north on Skyline Drive.
+At Skyland, you’ll find a full-service restaurant and grab-and-go snacks.